-The Snuneymuxw consider Newcastle Island a sacred healing ground; some New Age types have suggested it might be a “vortex”—a place of powerful spiritual energy.
+The Snuneymuxw First Nation consider Saysutshun Newcastle Island a sacred healing ground; some New Age types have suggested it might be a “vortex”—a place of powerful spiritual energy.
 Everyone who visits can feel it.
 This convergence of ancient wisdom, modern philosophy and popular opinion makes you wonder: What is it?

 On the central east coast of Vancouver Island, the city of Nanaimo is working its way out of decades of being the butt of British Columbia jokes.
 Those of us who live here, however, love the laid-back quirkiness, near-universal acceptance of individual differences, and its ambling pace.
 We also treasure the breathtaking pockets of raw nature that remain between parcels of suburban sprawl.